 The majority of experts were aghast on hearing the selection.
 A non-technologist for a hardcore technology company?
 Were they hastening IBM’s decline?
 The media ridiculed Lou’s selection.

 Fortunately, the IBM board’s criteria of a leader were widely different from what the commoners or experts thought.
 The board was not looking for a technologist, but rather a broad-based leader and a change agent.
 The board members believed that the company had a lot of smart, talented people who were also technically strong.
 So, they felt that the problems at IBM were not technical in nature.

-The Change Agent -What they wanted was a leader who could look at the company as a wholesome and introduce a new way of doing things, a new process, a new organisational structure or a new business model.
+The Change Agent -What they wanted was a leader who could look at the company as wholesome and introduce a new way of doing things, a new process, a new organizational structure, or a new business model.
 A proven, effective leader who is skilled at generating and managing change.
-Any new change would definitely have to revolve around the most precious resource ‘The Humans’ and only by building personal relationships, a leader could motivate people to change their behaviour.
+Any new change would definitely have to revolve around the most precious resource ‘The Humans’ and only by building personal relationships, a leader could motivate people to change their behavior.
 The hiring team believed that Lou was capable of driving that kind of strategic and cultural change at IBM similar to what he had done at American Express and Nabisco.
-He is humble and a great listener of criticisms, opinions and suggestions.
+He is humble and a great listener of criticisms, opinions, and suggestions.
 He never let criticisms affect his work and loved building relationships.